The Positive Effects of Tanning

 Benefits of indoor tanning

-A session in Sunoco tanning bed is an effective way to advance your health while minimizing your risk of sunburn.
-Indoor tanning is also a great idea for those suffering from diseases, such as osteoporosis and psoriasis, as UV rays help the body manufactures required Vitamin D it needs to combat such conditions.
+A session in a tanning bed is an effective way to advance your health while minimizing your risk of sunburn.
+Indoor tanning is also a great idea for those suffering from diseases, such as osteoporosis and psoriasis, as UV rays help the body manufactures required vitamin D it needs to combat such conditions.
 This is also a great benefit to people who need to take their "solar vitamins” on a daily basis and are unable to do so on a rainy day.